brycejohnston/evapotranspiration/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/AgRuby/evapotranspiration.

+## Acknowledgments

+[PyETo](https://github.com/woodcrafty/PyETo) was created by [Mark Richard](https://github.com/woodcrafty) - ported into Ruby and maintained by [Bryce Johnston](https://github.com/brycejohnston)

+Ruby port made possible by [Crop Quest, Inc.](http://www.cropquest.com)

 ## License

-The gem is available as open source under the terms of the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause) (see LICENSE.txt).
+The gem is available as open source under the terms of the BSD 3-Clause License (see [LICENSE.txt](https://github.com/AgRuby/evapotranspiration/blob/master/LICENSE.txt)).

-The original PyETo Python package it is based on was released under the BSD 3-Clause License (see LICENSE-ORIGINAL.txt).
+The original PyETo Python package it is based on was released under the BSD 3-Clause License (see [LICENSE-ORIGINAL.txt](https://github.com/AgRuby/evapotranspiration/blob/master/LICENSE-ORIGINAL.txt)).